Label305/Auja/README.md

 Auja [![Build Status](https://travis-ci.org/Label305/Auja.svg?branch=master)](https://travis-ci.org/Label305/Auja)
 ===

-Auja is a back-end interface designed to be friendly on both sides, for the end-user as well as the developer.
+Auja is a generic admin interface, you can put atop any web application easily.
+It is designed to be friendly for both the end-user and the developer.
+It is designed to be framework and server-side-language independent so you can use it with your language and framework of choice.

 ![Auja basic image](https://label305.github.io/Auja/images/auja-animated.gif)